Business Intelligence Platforms to Use in 2023

 - Composite APIs.
 Composite APIs combine multiple API services, allowing developers to access several endpoints simultaneously.
 Composite APIs are useful when you require information from various services to perform one task.

 The first step to using this business intelligence tool is finding the best API to integrate into your business processes.
-You might already have your eye on a particular API, but ensure that you have your business’s best interests in mind when you build your API.
+You might already have your eye on a particular API, but ensure you have your business’s best interests in mind when building your API.

-Self-service business intelligence platforms allow teams to sort and analyse data themselves without waiting for the IT team to gather insights.
+Self-service business intelligence platforms allow your team to sort and analyse data themselves without waiting for the IT team to gather insights.
 The process involves ad hoc reporting and analysis, which means a report can be created, and questions can be answered immediately.

-This self-service process is empowering.
+This self-service process is empowering and efficient.
 Using simple data connectors and intuitive interfaces, you can do more with your data without enlisting technical help.
 You can perform tasks such as predictive analytics and what-if scenarios simply and effectively.

 Examples of reputable self-service business intelligence tools include the following: